This post may contain affiliate links

 Cons: You miss beautiful scenery along the way, no car when you get to Alaska

-There are endless possibilities when you arrive in Alaska!
-These were our favorite activities in the Southcentral Region:
+If you want to know what to see in Alaska, these were our favorite activities in the Southcentral Region:

 Take the Bear Aware Class at REI